SYNchroACK/hpfeedslh/README.md

 **Problem:** the lack of events harmonization is an issue for hpfeeds consumers.

-**Approach:** in order to solve this problem, hpfeeds should provide to honeypot developers a library (this code) to:
+**Approach:** in order to solve this problem, hpfeeds should provide to honeypot developers:
-* generate harmonized events, based on the honeypot custom harmonization configuration
+* library to generate harmonized events, based on the honeypot custom harmonization configuration
-* easily connect to hpfeeds broker and send the harmonized events
+* library to easily connect to hpfeeds broker and send the harmonized events
+* document to easily take advantage of the above libraries

 **Benefit:** in consumer prespective, they just need to read the harmonization configuration from each honeypot to know exactly which fields will be sent to them through hpfeeds.